See also:Projects by date | Projects by country | Projects by partner | Projects by subject area | Art agenda

 |

-Construction and equipment of a new Vocational Training Centre, Bamako, Mali, 2009-2011
+Construction and equipment of a Vocational Training Centre, Bamako, Mali, 2009-2011

 The Stichting Kinderpostzegels Nederland (SKN) is building a new vocational centre at the heart of the Malinese capital Bamako, together with the local organisation ENDA Mali.
 The centre will offer one- and multi-year vocational training programmes in the field of wood- and metalworking, car mechanics, shoemaking, fabric dyeing, et cetera.